centrahq/api-documentation/source/guides/plugins/adyen-checkout.md

 * Adyen Test: `https://ca-test.adyen.com/ca/ca/config/users.shtml`
 * Adyen Live: `https://ca-live.adyen.com/ca/ca/config/users.shtml`

-The `API key` is a new value from Adyen only used for Adyen Checkout.
+The `API key` previously used for CSE (Client Side Encryption) is now also used for Adyen Checkout.
 [There's an article in Adyen Docs](https://docs.adyen.com/user-management/how-to-get-the-api-key/) on how to get it.

 ```eval_rst
 .. note:: It will be the same user and API-key for all your merchant accounts if you have more than one.